 We will also go to the White House, where you’ll have the chance to take a couple of memorable photographs (public tours are no longer permitted --- you must request a tour through your local congressman or senator).
-We’ll also check in at the White House Visitors Center while there and get closer to the building itself.
 The next stop on our tour will take us to the World War II Memorial, which is located on the National Mall.
 This monument to those that lost their lives in the war is huge and there are columns with wreaths that each represent a state.
 The most chilling part of this monument are the 4,048 golden stars, each one of which mark 100 Americans who gave their lives during this war.

 Why should you go on this Tour?